kevinmsavsani/Document-Search-Engine/search_engine/README.md

 # search_engine
-This project search the word ,sentence /string or Quotations

 Salient features of the projects
-1. It is basically a search engine which search the a word , string/Sentence or a quotations in all text files and pdf files which are present in a given directory
+1. It is basically a search engine which search a word , string or a quotations in all text files which are present in a given directory.

-2. for pdf files first it convert the pdf files into text then search in them.
+2. For pdf files first it convert the pdf files into text files then search given input string in them.

-3. algorithm is using is inverted indexing, making raking and then searching the word in O(1) time. preprocessing time is O(n)
+3. Algorithm used is inverted indexing, ranking and then searching the word in O(1) time.

-4. In texts folder contain all txt files and in PDFs folder contain pdf files
+Preprocessing time complexity is O(n).

-5. command need to execute for search your query command 1:   $python search.py it give following options to you
+4. Command needed to execute for search your query are as follows. command 1:   $python search.py .

+It give following options :
-1)to create index and search in folder
+1) to create index and search in folder.
-2)to search in folder
+2) to search in folder.
-3)to convert pdf to text
+3) to convert pdf to text.
-4)search in file by kmp
+4) search in file by kmp.
-5)recently modified or created files
+5) recently modified or created files.
-6)exit program
+6) exit program.

-enter your option like 1, 2 ,3 ,4,5,6
+Enter your option like 1, 2 ,3 ,4 ,5 or 6

-enter one for execute the option 1 first execute the option 1
+Initially execute the option 1 for creating index and ranking the files accordingly.

-it make the index and rank the files accordingly it take a liitle time to make indexing and giving ranking to all the files present in Texts sirectory
+It take a little time to make indexing and giving ranking to all the files present in Texts directory.

+KMP algorithm is used to search in files created or edited after previous indexing of files.

-now you can chose option on your choice
+Now you can chose option on your choice.

-for Quoray:
+For query:

-for search word simple give input your word example <algorithm>
+For searching word simply give word as your input.

-for Search the Sentence input <your Sentence>
-for quotations input <"your quotation">
+For quotations give input as <"your quotation"> .

 Output:-
-It gives
-1 File name and line number containg your query ;
+It gives file name and line number containing your query.

-I am using Kmp to those files which you add next few files so that not waste time to make indexing all files after adding few files
-If you adding a number of files then you can make indexing executing the command 1